 Couple this with its well-developed legal system.
 This is to help your crypto business be well-protected under the law.
 The BVI also has a good reputation for being tax-friendly as it does not levy any income taxes or capital gains taxes on crypto businesses.

-Another offshore jurisdiction that is favorable for crypto businesses is Seychelles.
+Another favorable offshore jurisdiction for crypto businesses is Seychelles.
 Seychelles is a well-regulated jurisdiction with a good reputation for being tax-friendly.
 It also has a well-developed legal system and offers a high level of privacy for company owners and their personal information.

 Binance, with its headquarters in the Cayman Islands, also incorporated Binance Investments in Seychelles.
 BitMEX is also a Seychelles-based cryptocurrency exchange.